mhsander/CPP-projects/README.md

-CPP PROJECTS
+Song Library using linked lists.

-This repo is for my C++ projects.
-The initial projects were done for PCC courses, CS161 and CS162.
+This repo is for PCC CS162 final project - build a song library using linked lists.